6 Ways Brands Can be More Sustainable

 1. Manufacturing

 When looking for partners, consider those who follow LEED building standards.
 Other standards to look out for are TRUE Zero Waste certification and B Lab certification for social and environmental performance.
+If you’re asking, “how are brands becoming more sustainable?” — a significant focus has been on partnering with suppliers committed to green materials, efficient transportation, and clean energy practices.

 An additional resource is the Green Business Bureau.
 You can search through it to see if your potential, or existing, partners are listed as members.
 Membership could indicate that they have made investments in greener material choices, greener transportation practices, cleaner energy portfolios and low- or zero-waste commitments.